ericsonga/APCSAReview/_sources/LoopBasics/lEasyMC.rst

    :feedback_a: What is i set to in the initialization area?
    :feedback_b: What is i set to in the initialization area?
    :feedback_c: This loop changes i by 1 each time in the change area.
    :feedback_d: The value of i starts at 3 and this loop will execute until i equals 12.
-The last time through the loop the value of i is 12.
+The last time through the loop the value of i is 12 at the begininng and then it will be incremented to 13 which stops the loop since 13 is not less than or equal to 12.

    What does the following code print?